-OT Intervention for Psychosocial Health Across the Lifespan (3 credits) This course provides students with practice in the assessment and occupational therapy intervention strategies used with patients diagnosed with mental illness who are working to return to psychosocial health.
+- OTA 230 OT Intervention for Psychosocial Health Across the Lifespan (3 credits) This course provides students with practice in the assessment and occupational therapy intervention strategies used with patients diagnosed with mental illness who are working to return to psychosocial health.
 Methods of practice used in psychosocial practice settings are reviewed and practiced.
-Therapeutic group the psychosocial practice settings are reviewed and practiced.
 Therapeutic group theory, process and implementation are presented and practiced.
 Lecture, fieldwork observation and laboratory practice provide learning opportunities for students in this course.
 Hours: 26 lecture, 26 laboratory and 20 observation.
 Prerequisites: OTA 200 and OTA 210 or permission of the department head.
 Course fee: \$60.
 Laboratory fee: \$25.
 Insurance: \$18.
-Usually offered in the fall.

-OTA 250 Professionalism, Ethics and Research Issues for OT (3 credits)

-This course is designed to help students learn, understand and apply issues related to occupational therapy professionalism and ethics.
+Usually offered in the fall. - OTA 250 Professionalism, Ethics and Research Issues for OT (3 credits) This course is designed to help students learn, understand and apply issues related to occupational therapy professionalism and ethics.
 Professionalism, individually and in the field of practice, is reviewed.
 Ethics related to the field of occupational therapy within the current health care market are presented.
 Students are also exposed to research in the field of occupational therapy.
 Hours: 39 lecture.
 Prerequisites: OTA 200 and OTA 210 or permission of the department head.
 Course fee: \$60.
 Usually offered in the fall.

-OTA 260 Level II Internship I (4 credits)
+OTA 260 Level II Internship I